Skip to main content

 • Many homeowners opt for umbrella insurance to fill gaps in personal liability coverage that a standard home insurance policy may not fully cover.

 • There are safety requirements from your municipality to follow when you have a swimming pool, such as installing a fence.
+Failing to do so could result in a claim being denied.

 Does installing a pool increase home insurance premiums?

-So why does it cost more to insure a home with a pool?
-This is mainly because of the higher risk of third-party liability you take on by having a pool in your backyard.
 For example, if a neighbour or family member were to get injured or drown on your property, you would be responsible.
-Swimming pools also increase the value of your home, which means if damage were to occur, it would cost more to either repair or replace.
-Make sure you have enough replacement cost protection on your policy to avoid having to pay any out-of-pocket fees.
+Swimming pools also increase your home’s value, which means if damage were to occur, it would cost more to either repair or replace the property.
+Make sure you have enough replacement cost protection on your policy to avoid paying any out-of-pocket fees.

 If you’re considering installing a pool, be sure to compare home insurance quotes to help you find the best price for the added coverage you’d now require.
 For instance, increasing your personal liability coverage limit is a must – if you were at $1 million, you may want to consider $2 million.
 This will help you get a better idea of the often overlooked costs associated with owning and maintaining a pool.